FabioDiS/finalproject-vaporwaveendurance/README.md

 ## Giovanbattista Abbate 1875271 - Fabio Di Spazio 1876540
 The link is [GitHub Pages](https://sapienzainteractivegraphicscourse.github.io/finalproject-vaporwaveendurance/).

-Click "Play" Burton to start playing.
+Click "Play" Button to start playing.

 After this, click everywhere in the Canvas to start playing.